 The idea is by including details from the start you’re more likely to be successful in achieving your budget throughout the year.
 The basic steps to build a business budget include:

-- Determine which type of budget you want: surplus, perhaps balanced if you’re a non-profit, zero-based, etc.
+- Choose the type: surplus, perhaps balanced if you’re a non-profit, zero-based, value proposition based etc.

-- Make sure to also account for all variable expenses (e.g. cost of goods sold).
+- Include variable expenses: (e.g. cost of goods sold).
 Also connect your expenses to your revenue using your growth ratios.
 For example, if you know you need to hire a new customer support person for every 10 customers you sign, then make sure your payroll costs increase along with any projected revenue increases.

-- Look ahead to any capital or one-time expenditures you need to make in the upcoming year.
+- Plan for big spends and cash flow: Look ahead to any capital or one-time expenditures you need to make in the upcoming year.
 Don’t forget about the ever-important balance sheet, to help budget for future CapEx and inventory that dramatically affect your cash flow.

 Ok not really.
 The detailed budgeting process still holds value.
 But you want to focus less on specific dollar amounts and more on growth drivers for your business.
 Too much detail can encumber the budget.